Lake Trasimeno: Water level

 July 2008.
-The same boat in the same position shows how Trasimeno was suffering by water's scarcity.
+The same boat in the same position shows how Trasimene was suffering by water's scarcity.
 Since 2011, the situation has improved.

 After World War II, the lake's shores retreated a kilometre in the west (the eastern shore is deeper and more steeply sloped).
 In 1958 the water of the lake reached the lowest recorded level, at -2.63m vs reference level.
 Since 1958 the level increased again to reach reference level in June 1989.
 After the water level started again to fall, and in 2003 the shore retreated over 100 m and the level fell in October 2003 to -1.85m vs reference.

 From 2004 to the summer of 2006, there was plenty of rain.
 150 mm of rain fell during the last 20 days of August 2005 and over 700 mm during the remaining part of the year.
 During the following five years rain was insufficient (especially in 2006 and 2007 winters were very dry and summers hot) so by October 2012 the water level was -1.51 m vs the reference.
 Fortunately, since 2012 the winters have been very rainy so the level of the lake has progressively increased to reach in February 2014 the reference level.
 In April 2014 the water level increased further to reach 0.30 m above the reference.

 A channel from the reservoir at Montedoglio in Tuscany to supply agriculture and lakeside towns (and thereby eliminate the need to draw water from the lake) was opened in 2012.